Modern liberalism in the United States: New Deal

+The first inaugural address of Franklin D. Roosevelt on March 4, 1933 was broadcast on the radio to millions of Americans.
+Roosevelt's "Fear Itself" speech would become a benchmark liberal oration of the 20th century.

 President Franklin D. Roosevelt came to office in 1933 amid the economic calamity of the Great Depression, offering the nation a New Deal intended to alleviate economic desperation and joblessness, provide greater opportunities and restore prosperity.
 His presidency was the longest in American history, lasting from 1933 to his death in 1945, and marked by an increased role for the federal government in addressing the nation's economic and social problems.
 Work relief programs provided jobs, ambitious projects such as the Tennessee Valley Authority were created to promote economic development and a social security system was established.
 The Roosevelt administration was assisted in its endeavors by progressives in Congress, with the congressional midterm elections of 1934 returning a more radical House of Representatives that was prepared to support progressive, new liberal measures.
 Also, while "during the Seventy-Third Congress, the House had been considered the more progressive body, now, in the new Seventy-Fourth, the senate was the more progressive chamber.
-Democrats added nine pro-New Deal senators, including Missouri’s Harry S. Truman, who pledged 100 percent cooperation to President Roosevelt and his policies."
+Democrats added nine pro-New Deal senators, including Missouri's Harry S. Truman, who pledged 100 percent cooperation to President Roosevelt and his policies."
 As noted by J. Richard Piper:

 As the "new" liberalism crystallized into its dominant form by 1935, both houses of Congress continued to provide large voting majorities for public policies that were generally dubbed "liberal".
 Conservatives constituted a distinct congressional minority from 1933 to 1937 and appeared threatened with oblivion for a time.